Planet

 Outcomes depend on praxis

-Grasslands provide more biodiversity than row crop agriculture
+Grasslands provide more biodiversity than row crops

 First, heal the soil | Allen Williams | TEDxBoston